HN1997/Devops-final-project-HP/README.md

 ## 3 - All the necessary links with the platforms and tools integrated:

 * Travis CI:
-  You can see that that travis is well integrated to the project with the green check image next to the commit button, or you can check that here : https://github.com/HN1997/Devops-Final-Project/runs/1506829912
+  You can see that that travis is well integrated to the project with the green check image next to the commit button.

 * Heroku : You can open the application by going to this link: https://devops-final.herokuapp.com/